oconnor663/bao/docs/spec.md

 sizes and offsets.
 If Bao supported longer streams in theory, implementations would need to handle more unrepresentable edge cases.
-(Though even with a 64-bit counter, the maximum _encoded_ file size can exceed 64 bits, and a complete seek implementation needs to seek twice to reach input near the end.)
+(Though even with a 64-bit counter, the maximum _encoded_ file size can exceed 64 bits, and a perfect decoder implementation needs to seek twice to reach bytes near the end of max-size encodings.
+In practice the decoder returns an overflow error.)

 Implementations also need to decide how much storage overhead is reasonable.
 If the counter was 128 bits, it would still make almost no sense to allocate space